 Another way to find a great dog shampoo is by asking dog owners you know for some tips.
 Maybe you know someone who has the same kind of dog you have.
 If so, ask that person what dog shampoo they use.
 Just do what it takes to pick the right shampoo based on your dog’s needs.

-If you don’t have any baby shampoo, you can wash your dog using Dawn dish soap diluted with water and vinegar.
-Simply mix 2 cups of water with ¼ cup of Dawn and ½ cup of white vinegar.
+If you don’t have baby shampoo, wash your dog using Dawn dish soap diluted with water and vinegar.
+Mix 2 cups of water with ¼ cup of Dawn and ½ cup of white vinegar.
 Apply the mixture to your dog’s wet fur and lather it up.

 Don’t Bathe Your Dog Unnecessarily

 As a general rule, it’s a good idea to bathe your dog every month or so.
-However, different dog breeds have different types of fur, which means some dogs need to be bathed more than others.
+However, dog breeds have different types of fur, meaning some dogs need to be bathed more than others.
 For example, a Saint Bernard with its thick, dense fur will need more baths than a Chinese Crested dog that doesn’t have much fur at all!

 Tips for Safely Bathing Your Dog

 It’s important to keep your dog safe when you’re bathing him.
 There are a few things you can do to make bath time safe.
-First of all, be sure to use a non-slip bath mat on the bottom of your tub or shower so your dog doesn’t slip and fall.
-If you don’t have a mat, you can place a towel on the floor of the tub or shower to provide those paws with the traction they need.
+First, use a non-slip bath mat on the bottom of your tub or shower so your dog doesn’t slip and fall.
+If you don’t have a mat, you can place a towel on the tub or shower floor to provide those paws with the traction they need.

 Always be sure to put some cotton balls inside your dog’s ears to protect them from water and shampoo.
 Once you’ve got the mat down and cotton in your dog’s ears, test the water before bathing your dog to ensure it’s not too hot.